pnsaevik/fscacher/README.md

 `"default"`, the functions defined by the `cache.defaults` dict are used instead.

-Default key function returns a string starting with the function name, followed by an space-separated argument list.
-Arguments are converted to string by the `str` function.
+Default key function is constructed as follows:
+1. Arguments and keyword arguments (both keys and values) are converted to string by the `str` function.
 Numpy arrays are converted to lists before conversion.
-Keyword arguments are presented as `k=v` where `k` is the key and `v` is the value.
-If the resulting string is too long (>200) or contain invalid characters (`\/:*?"<>|`) or is non-parsable (spaces or `=` within arguments), it is utf-8 encoded and converted to a sha256 hash.
+2. Any arguments which are too long (> 16 chars) or contain invalid characters (`= \/:*?"<>|`) are utf-8 encoded and converted to a 64-bit truncated sha256 hash.
+3. Keyword arguments are joined as key-value pairs of the form `k=v`.
+4. If short enough, the key is the function name followed by the space-separated argument list.
+If too long, the key is the function name followed by the full sha256 hash of the space-separated argument list.

 Default dump and load functions are from the python pickle module.

-Default digest function is based on sha256 from the hashlib module.
+Default digest function is sha256.

 Implemented protocols include:
 -   `filename/<suffix>`: Return value is interpreted as the name of a temporary